 What is a Culinary Tradition?

-All over Europe we have so many common things but also a lot of differences when it comes to language, culture and habits.
+All over the world we have so many common things but also a lot of differences when it comes to language, culture and habits.
 The food and beverages reflects this diversity very well.
 Each region therefore has so much to offer when it comes to culinary contributions to consumers and tourists.
 As of today the traditional cooking is a very strong and important issue when it comes to preserve cultural heritage as well as to promote regional advantages on a rapidly emerging travel market.

 Selected Producers & Eating Houses